mario-guerra/azure-openai-doc-summarizer/README.md

 2. Open a terminal and navigate to the folder containing the script file.

-3. Install the dependencies outlined above.
+3. Install the dependencies outlined above using pip: `pip install semantic_kernel tiktoken PyPDF2 python-docx requests beautifulsoup4 lxml`

 4. Change the name of '.env.example' to '.env' and add your Azure OpenAI deployment name, API key, and endpoint.